One Day Crevasse Rescue Clinic

 Basic ice axe skills

 The day starts at 7:00AM in Ashford, Washington with a quick equipment check, introductions, and an overview of the day.
-From Ashford, we’ll drive about 45 minutes to Paradise on a beautiful winding road flanked by old growth trees and peek-a-boo views of Mount Rainier.
-From the Paradise parking lot, we’ll hike about two miles and 1,500′ to our highly scenic classroom on the Lower Nisqually Glacier.
-This approach is all on snow during the early season, and we’ll need to rope up for glacier travel on the final stretch there.
+From Ashford, we’ll drive about 45 minutes to Paradise on a beautiful winding road flanked by old growth trees and peek-a-boo views of the mountain.
+From the Paradise parking lot, we’ll hike about a mile to our highly scenic classroom on the lower slopes of Mount Rainier.
+This approach is all on snow during the early season.
 Guides will use this time to teach and review setting up a rope for glacier travel with emphasis on proper rope interval, shortening and lengthening the rope, team communication, route finding, and hazard assessment.

 Upon reaching our classroom site, guides will teach an assortment of essential knots and hitches and students will have a chance to practice these, along with tying prussiks.
 Next we’ll demonstrate snow and ice anchors useful for belaying, running protection, and rescue scenarios.
 Once students are comfortable constructing a variety of anchor types and styles, we put it to test.
 We fully weight and test all of the student anchors to ensure they are constructed properly for our intended purpose.